-All the books which are recommended by the Institute teaching staff, and many others, are available in the Library, as is a selection of journals and periodicals.
-There are reading rooms for reference and study and most book s are available on loan.
-Students are members of the Library for the durat ion of their training and are thereby entitled to full borrowing rights.
-The c atalogue of printed books is available online through the Library's website (www.library.ireland.anglican.org) and students, once they have obtained a reader's ticket, may reserve books and manage their loans.
+The Library has a collection of over 70,000 books and therefore, all the books which are recommended by the Institute teaching staff, and many others, are available, as is a selection of journals and periodicals.
+There are read ing rooms for reference and study and most books are available on loan.
+Students are members of the Library for the duration of their training and are thereby entitled to full borrowing rights.

+The catalogue of printed books is available online through the Library website: www.library.ireland.anglican.org and students, once they have obtained a reader's ticket, may reserve books and manage their loans through the online catalogue.

-During each visit to the Library, please sign-in and sign-out to the register inside the front door each time you visit.
+Please sign-in and sign-out of the Library at the table located inside the front door, each time you visit.